kartoza/docker-postgis/README.md

 shut down your replicant and restart it later and it will continue to sync using the existing database (as long as there are no consistencies conflicts).

-However, you should note that this option doesn't mean anything if you didn't persist your database volume.
+However, you should note that this option doesn't mean anything if you did not persist your database volume.
 Because if it is not persisted, then it will be lost on restart because docker will recreate the container.